triptease/schema/README.md

 ### Help

-If you are having trouble then why not reach out to your Customer Success Manager or Direct Booking Coach
+If you are having trouble then do reach out to your Customer Success Manager or Direct Booking Coach.